Do lawn mower blades come sharpened?

 Spotting a Bent Blade.

-If you do not have another blade to compare it too, then a blade balancing tool will also tell you.
+If you do not have another blade to compare it to, then a blade balancing tool will also tell you.
 These are cheap to pick up and they are also handy when you are hand sharpening a blade so you don’t take too much off one side.

-Another easy method is to lift your mower up, remove the spark plug cap and turn the blade.
+Another easy method is to lift your mower up, remove the spark plug cap, and turn the blade.
 Mark the level where the edge meets the body and then spin the blade and see if the other side matches the same mark.
 If not the blade or the crankshaft is bent.

 Checking the crankshaft.

-It is possible to break the keys, bend the blade and the crankshaft in one unfortunate event.
+It is possible to break the keys, and bend the blade and the crankshaft in one unfortunate event.
 If you suspect that your crankshaft is bent there is one easy method for checking.
 Remove the blade and spin the blade hub.

 Is it spinning evenly?
 If you are not sure then attach a pair of vice-grips to the blade hub and spin it again.
 It should make any uneven turn more obvious.